etestova-git/test-practices/manual-testing/mobile-testing-guide.md

 ---

 ## 🧩 3.
 What to Test in Mobile Apps

-Comprehensive mobile testing should cover a wide range of functional and non-functional areas.

 ### 🔧 1.
 Functional and UI/UX Testing
 - **User Flow Validation:** Test end-to-end flows (e.g., registration → search → add to cart → checkout).